saucelabs/sauce-docs/docs/visual/e2e-testing/troubleshooting.md

 ### Limitations

-If the target element is scrollable, the `cropTo` option will probably not capture all of its content.
+If the target element is scrollable, the `cropTo` option may not capture a complete screenshot.